Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Mode analysis

 where we introduced

 We want to find $G$, but $G^{-1}$ is not invertible as it contains the redundant variables.
 Hence, we need to reduce the variables by solving the constraint equations

 where, as defined above, the 4th index corresponds to $\theta$.
-Note that the complex conjugates are not regarded as independent variables when taking the variation since the NG modes are real in real space.
+Note that the complex conjugates are not regarded as independent variables.
 For classical dynamics, the noise field is set to 0 so that the first two equations are trivial.
 Then the third and fourth equations reduce to the linearized continuity equation and number conservation.
 In the present case, we want to eliminate the redundant variables up to the noise order consistently, so we need to account for the noise correction in Eqs.~\eqref{const15} and~\eqref{const2}.
 These equations are solved as

 where we defined

 By eliminating $\pi^0$, ${\bar \pi}_{0}$, $\theta$ and $\bar \theta$, the quadratic action is recast into

 where $N, M=0,4$, and the reduced matrixes are defined as